Jobs in Germany for Students 2025 – Full-time or Part-time

 For EU nationals, the limit is 20 hours per week during term times.
 During your semester break, you can work up to 40 hours a week.
 You can only work 120 full days or 240 half days every year, whether during term or during vacations, if you are coming from outside the EU.

-As a student, you can earn up to 522.50 euros per month without having to pay taxes to the German state (as of January 2024).
+As a student, you can earn up to 522.50 euros per month without having to pay taxes to the German stat.
 So, if you receive your salary on a mini-job basis every month, you will receive 6,270 euros per year.
 There is an annual tax-free allowance for students.